No matter what you think about Microsoft Corporation, the technology giant’s proposal to ease the digital divide in rural America deserves a look.

 The private sector would have the leading role in deploying Microsoft’s “Rural Airband Initiative,” but the state and federal governments are being asked for help.
-The Federal Communications Commission, for example would have to ensure the continued availability of needed spectrum.
+The Federal Communications Commission, for example, would have to ensure the continued availability of the needed spectrum.

 Meantime, federal and state governments are being encouraged to provide matching funds for infrastructure investments to help expand broadband coverage.

 Microsoft’s plan has detractors.
 For example, the National Association of Broadcasters has expressed concerns that using white space could interfere with TV programming.
 The NAB also questions Microsoft’s success in developing devices that will allow rural residents to make productive use of white space.

 Wired magazine has.